gregkim-aetna/documentdb-test/README.md

 This repo provides examples of connecting to a DocumentDB database and doing CRUD operations using Mongo and Mongoose styles.

+Note that the repo code is using a bastion server to connect to its example DocumentDB database.
+We are not doing this in our actual dev, QA and prod environments.
+Zscaler (or something else) is working some VPN magic to allow us to reach our DocumentDB database in its VPC directly.
+Thus, the connection examples in the code need to be considered in that light.
+Some of the connection settings are only needed when using a bastion server.

 ## Prepare Database

 ### Bastion Server